Brumunda

 Brumunda is a river in Innlandet county, Norway.
-The 32.2 km long river begins at the lake Brumundsjøen on the border of Ringsaker and Hamar municipalities.
+The 32.2 km long river begins at the lake Brumundsjøen on the border of Ringsaker Municipality and Hamar Municipality.
 The river begins at the lake, just north of Høljemyra and continues in a southerly direction to the south of Bersbuseter.
-The river ends at Brumunddal where it flows into the lake Mjøsa a few kilometres north of the town of Hamar.
+The river ends at the town of Brumunddal where it flows into the lake Mjøsa, a few kilometres north of the town of Hamar.

-Brumunda serves as the border between Furnes and Veldre, and during the Middle Ages, it was the border between southern and northern Hedemarken.
+The river Brumunda serves as the border between the Church of Norway parishes of Furnes and Veldre.
+During the Middle Ages, the river was the border between southern and northern Hedemarken.
 It still serves as the border between the southern and northern variants of the Hedmarksk dialect.
 North of the river people use ei and øy, while on the south side they say e and ø.